JayamangalaH/Hackathans/README.md

-# Hackathans
+# Hackathons
-This is my first hackathan for FD prediction in bank
+This is my first hackathon for FD prediction in bank